wds4/DCoSL/dips/coreProtocol/nostr/README.md

 Data storage & retrieval: nostr
 =====
-How to use nostr to store and retrieve data (nodes, words) efficiantly and effectively
+How to use nostr to store and retrieve data (nodes, words) efficiently and effectively
 -----